bhavyasharma2/Gravitational-Wave-Signals-Classification/README.md

 ## Introduction

 This project aims to enhance the classification accuracy of glitches in gravitational wave signals in LIGO data by leveraging advanced deep learning models.
-Through a comprehensive literature review on Gravity Spy research, which consisted of implementation of multi-view fusion techniques, attention modules, and label smoothing, various convolutional nueral network archiectures were implemented and evaluated in this project including VGG16, VGG19, and MobileNet.
+Conducted as part of an ML research internship at Spartificial, the project involved a comprehensive literature review on Gravity Spy research (which consisted of implementation of multi-view fusion techniques, attention modules, and label smoothing) and the implementation and evaluation of VGG16, VGG19, and MobileNet architectures.

 ## Dataset